mongodb/terraform-provider-mongodbatlas/.github/ISSUE_TEMPLATE/Bug_Report.md

 Do you have an active MongoDB Atlas Support contract?

-If Yes: Then a [support ticket](https://support.mongodb.com/) is the best way for us to assist you with the provider.
+If Yes: Then a [support ticket](https://support.mongodb.com/) is the best way for us to assist you with the Terraform MongoDB Atlas Provider.
 Repo issues are for community reporting/assistance only and are best effort.
 --->
 -->